hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter20.md

 Stimuli fall into two classes:

-1. `Periodic stimuli` These occur at predictable time intervals.
+1. `Periodic stimuli:` These occur at predictable time intervals.
-2. `Aperiodic stimuli` These occur irregularly and unpredictably and are usually signaled using the computer's interrupt mechanism.
+2. `Aperiodic stimuli:` These occur irregularly and unpredictably and are usually signaled using the computer's interrupt mechanism.

 ![20_2](res/20_2.png)